Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

        );
    }

-Again, you should verify everything compiles and the tests succeeds using ``cargo test``.
+Again, verify that everything compiles and the tests succeed using ``cargo test``.

 Test smashing a piggy bank
 ==========================